 Your prototypes can range from low-fidelity to high-fidelity.
 You can also start with a low-fidelity prototype and as you refine it through feedback, move to higher fidelity.

-Paper and pencil.
+- Paper and pencil.
 A sketched prototype is an example of one that is low-fidelity.
 This can be a surprisingly useful way to start.
 Imagine you were designing a mobile support app.
 To start, you could sketch the key screens and navigation using a mobile template.
 As you refine your design from peer and user input, you could then move to a digital format.
+See Graphic Design Tools for Instructional Designers.

-Although this article focused on digital products, you can prototype nearly any type of learning or performance support intervention.
-For example, you might facilitate a brief training session as a prototype for a longer workshop.
+Although this article focuses on eLearning prototypes, you can prototype nearly any type of learning or performance support product or event.
+For example, you might facilitate a brief training session as a pilot for a longer workshop.
 Or you might curate content for a small group of people as a prototype for a company-wide curation effort.
+You can prototype job aids or shortened versions of a video or podcast.

 What do you include in your prototypes?
 Answer in the Comments section below.